UniCredit Bank Austria Research Austria – Real Estate Country Facts:

 Automotive and e-commerce sectors continue to drive the logistics property market

 Both the Czech Republic and Slovakia are sought-after locations for logistics facilities in the CEE region.
-This is mainly due to automotive clusters, which play an important role in both countries, while online retailer Amazon also operates a large, new distribution center near Prague from which goods are delivered to customers across Europe.
+This is mainly due to automotive clusters, which play an important role in both countries, while online retailer Amazon also operates a large, new distribution centre near Prague from which goods are delivered to customers across Europe.

 In Slovakia, the majority of industrial and logistics locations are in the greater Bratislava area.
 In the Czech Republic, such space is concentrated in the area around Prague, as well as in a number of logistics hubs elsewhere in the country, including in the regions surrounding Brno and Pilsen.
 Locations with good transport links close to the German-Czech border also have potential assuming further growth of the e-commerce sector.